N8 Policing Research Partnership

 Review of Police Training and Learning Development

-2017 Knowledge Exchange (KE) Conference to be held 12 June – ‘Lessons from Duluth and Beyond: Policing Domestic Abuse as Part of a Coordinated Community Response‘.
+2017 Knowledge Exchange (KE) Conference took place 12 June – ‘Lessons from Duluth and Beyond: Policing Domestic Abuse as Part of a Coordinated Community Response‘.

 The People & Knowledge Exchange successfully delivered the first KE conference on June 8th 2016 – ‘Workforce of the Future of Policing‘

 This conference provided an opportunity for delegates to discuss and exchange existing knowledge to better understand and react to the workforce challenges of the future.
 Topics covered in presentations and workshops included:

 Five projects have been funded in year 2 with the partnership providing almost £100,000 of seed-corn funding to support research into urgent areas of police work: